-People were generally less than kind to those who looked a bit wealthier or handsomer than them, so he wasn't too put-out about the lack of singing in his wake, especially when a rather fit young woman gave him the eye as he walked past.
-He winked at her, grinning at her fluttery giggles, and made a show of turning around to watch her sway down the road.
-Very pound-note-ish, indeed.
-He imagined how an introduction with her would go:
+People were generally less than kind to those who looked a bit wealthier or handsomer than them, so he wasn't too put-out about the lack of attention his suit got, especially when a rather fit young woman gave him the eye as he walked past.
+There's one!
+He thought, and winked at her.
+Grinning at her giggling, he made a show of turning around to watch her hips sway as she walked down the road.
+He went so far as to imagine how an introduction with her would go:

 "I've a meeting just up the street, you know, very important.
 This is Downing, isn't it?"